 - compliance with laws and regulations

 Therefore, proper data security controls will help companies to identify data security pitfalls in their printing procedures.

 Following the data breach incident due to printing errors, the Personal Data Protection Commission (“PDPC”) in Singapore has published a new guide.
 With the title “Guide to Printing Processes for Organisations”, it helps companies and print vendors to develop proper data security measures.
 In effect, this prevents unintentional data leak.

 Released on 3 May 2018, the guidelines have stipulated key principles in printing.
 Essentially, this would help companies and printing vendors to build data security policies as a way to avoid the occurrence of unwanted data disclosure caused by undetected printing mistakes.
 Actions include record management, segregation of tasks, staff competency, and contingency planning.

 While no organisation or company is invulnerable from the possibility of data breaches, having a set of internal control in place makes a logical step.
 Another highlight in the guidelines is that PDPC also suggested companies to have a Data Inventory Map (“DIM”).
 DIM consolidates all data in one place.
 This will help companies and print vendors detect possible flaws in the printing lifecycle with proper data protection measures.

 Intentional (or unintentional) data leaks through the printed materials are as damaging as data breach due to cyber-attack.
 It is of utmost importance that companies and print vendors recognise the possible threats from printing pitfalls.
 Whether it is unauthorised data viewing or unintentional data disclosure, vigilance could do more harm than good to the company reputation.
 Therefore, every company needs to have a data security plan in place.
-This prevent improper handling in printing and data security lapse.
+This prevents improper handling in printing and data security lapse.